Courts, Drostdys & Magisterial Residencies

 1886.
 Province of Griqualand West 5s Bourne Head Revenue cancelled 'NO 8 86' with Squared Circle.
 Pre-TO so fiscal use.

 1912.
-SG D3 Union of SA Interprovincial use of Transvaal 2d Postage Due cancelled GRIQUATOWN '18 AU 12'.The only stamp among those above likely to have been used in the Griquatown Court is the rather wonderful 1886 5/- Bourne head.
+SG D3 Union of SA Interprovincial use of Transvaal 2d Postage Due cancelled GRIQUATOWN '18 AU 12'.The only stamp among those above likely to have been used in the Griquatown court is the rather wonderful 1886 5/- Bourne head.
 However, it is more likely an example of telegraphic use rather than fiscal.
 A TO (Telegraph Office) was opened in Griquatown in 1893, the same year that this stamp was cancelled.
 Given its high-ish value and the date it has been cancelled on, 28th December 1893, there is a very good chance that this was used in the TO, probably to send a belated Christmas wishes or a New Year message.

 As a preface to this post, here is a little introduction to the effect that the rule of law had on some of South Africa's people.